TomasVotruba/punchcard/README.md

 # Lazy and strict way to configure your Laravel projects

-I love Laravel, but I'm very bad at working with array.
-I use wrong keys, delete items that are needed and my project kept crashing.
-So I made this project to help me with that.
+I love Laravel, but I'm terrible at working with an array.
+I used the wrong keys and deleted the needed items, and my project kept crashing.
+So I did this project to help me with that.

 <br>